groupserver/gs.group.list.sender/docs/standard.rst

 Add headers
 -----------

-The nine adaptors that add headers all define simple information — generally about the group, but also about GroupServer.
+The ten adaptors that add headers all define simple information — generally about the group, but also about GroupServer.

 .. automodule:: gs.group.list.sender.headers.simpleadd
    :members: Precedence, XMailer, Sender, ListHelp, ListUnsubscribe,
-             ListSubscribe, ListPost, ListOwner, ListArchive
+             ListSubscribe, ListPost, ListOwner, ListArchive, ListID

 Modify headers
 --------------